-If you happen to have a BBQ on the go, soak the sweetcorn in water without removing the husks, then cook directly onto the BBQ.
+If you happen to have a barbeque on the go, soak the sweetcorn in water without removing the husks, then cook directly onto the barbeque.
 The moisture from soaking the sweetcorn will create steam and cook them.
-You can then carefully remove the husks, ensuring you don’t burn yourself, and finish on the BBQ to get that wonderful charred corn.
+You can then carefully remove the husks, ensuring you don’t burn yourself, and finish on the barbeque to get that wonderful charred corn.
 Don’t forget to brush the corn with plenty of butter and sea salt!

 Smokey Chipotle Salsa Nutritionals:

 Writer profile: Kate Brooke Green